Horatio Hornblower: Analysis and reception

 With Hornblower, C. S. Forester is credited with inventing the naval historical novel.
 Stephanie Jones called Hornblower "the most renowned sailor in contemporary fiction".

-Igor Webb noted that Forester intended to books to be read by adults, but they have become popular among adolescents as well.
+Igor Webb noted that Forester intended for the books to be read by adults, but they have become popular among adolescents as well.

 Forester wrote the Hornblower series to avoid entanglements with real-world history.
 Hornblower is always off on another mission when a great naval victory occurs during the Napoleonic Wars.
+Similarly during the War of 1812 he was never in a battle with Americans.

 Fictional biography

 Youth

 Hornblower is born in Kent, the son of a physician.
 He has no inherited wealth or influential connections who can advance his career.
 In The Happy Return, the first novel published, Hornblower's age is given as 37 in July 1808, implying a birth year of 1770 or 1771.
 However, when Forester decided to write about Hornblower's early career in the sixth novel Mr Midshipman Hornblower, he made his hero about five years younger, giving his birth date as 4 July 1776, the date of the adoption of the United States Declaration of Independence.
 This adjustment allows Hornblower to begin his career in wartime.
-He is given a classical education, and by the time he joins the Royal Navy, at the age of seventeen, he is well versed in Greek and Latin.
+He is given a classical education, and by the time he joins the Royal Navy, at the age of 17, he is well versed in Greek and Latin.
 He is tutored in French by a penniless French émigré and has an aptitude for mathematics, which serves him well as a navigator.